 You clap your hands.

-Say no, no, no.
+Say: no, no, no.

-You constantly need to eat
+Constantly need to eat

 For your teeth

-Fruits, vegetables, omelet,
+Fruits, vegetables, omelette,

-Cottage cheese, curdled milk.
+Cottage cheese, yogurt.

 If my advice is good,